 The world will be forever changed by...aww who am I kidding.
 Point me towards the next shiny pile of gold I need to steal.

 If sneaking around and extorting the local populace isn't your thing, maybe sailing around on a ship and raiding is.
 Enter the Barbarian.
 His big new mechanic, besides his spawn point (his ship) which can be moved around the edge of the board, is his personal deck of cards.
 While he draws much like a dragon, he has to level himself up by earning gold and winning fights.
-Only when the Barbarian is a certain level can he play certain cards, with the powers scaling up to his max level of five; he feels as though you are levelling a Dungeons and Dragons character to compete with the big lizards out there.
-If the Barbarian ever loses a fight, he becomes so embarrased that he immediately drops back to level one and starts over (retaining his fortune, of course).
+Only when the Barbarian is a certain level can he play certain cards, with the powers scaling up to his max level of five; he feels as though you are leveling a Dungeons and Dragons character to compete with the big lizards out there.
+If the Barbarian ever loses a fight, he becomes so embarrassed that he immediately drops back to level one and starts over (retaining his fortune, of course).
 He plays somewhere in between a dragon and the Rogue, blunt and forceful but with more overall movement than the average dragon.
 That mobility with his combat prowess makes him deadly.
 Underestimate him at your own risk!

 That face when: the enemy dragon is next door but you really wanna steal from his city.